dannyp-dev/Fresh-20Meals-204-20U/README.md

 ### Quick start (development)
 1. Install a recent Node.js (Node 18+ recommended).
-2. Install pnpm if you dont have it:
+2. Install pnpm if you dont have it:

 ```powershell
 npm install -g pnpm